-The "Competition" says the pistol of choice must be made in the USA or as much as 75% like with beef to be called "Beef."
-But I think those emails concerning the interchangeability of components and parts is the most valid.
+The "Competition" says the pistol of choice must be made in the USA or as much as 75%.
+But I think those emails concerning the interchangeability of components and parts is the most valid argument.
+Others do not.
 Certainly castings are troublesome under stress of cold and heat.
-So is the issue of material used such as 4340 and worse 8620.
-With a Rockwell hardness of 26 the new 1911 A1's may be made today but fall to the same problems as in 1910; they just do not wear and have to be put in a vice to tighten them up.
-It suggests nothing is being presented different than 100 years ago.
-But they DO have glow in the dark sights!!!
-Wow!!
+A low tech pistol.
+We can do that and it is appropriately called a Government model.
+The issue is of material used such as 4340 and worse 8620 case hardened steel from the 1800's.
+With a Rockwell hardness of 26 the new 1911 A1's may be made today but fall to the same problems as those made in 1910.
+They just do not wear and have to be put in a vice from time to time to tighten them up.
+The military would suggest nothing is being presented different than 100 years ago.
+But the new spec 1911 A1's, they DO have glow in the dark sights!
+Glow at least for 1 minute or so.

-But, one would have to say maybe that is what the Marine Corps wants; something less expensive with wear and greater accuracy not part of the objective; kind of a throw away gun.
-Certainly "Close Quarter Battle Pistol" suggests they want something "close" to use and they don't anticipate a further mission for the gun in question.
-That's valid.
-But I don't think the men that have to defend with a pistol shares that view.....
+One would have to say maybe that is what the Marine Corps wants; something less expensive with wear and greater accuracy not part of the objective.
+Kind of a throw away gun.
+Certainly "Close Quarter Battle Pistol" suggests they want something "close" to use.
+They don't anticipate a further mission for the gun in question.
+That's valid criteria.
+However, I don't think the men that have to defend with a pistol share that view against a rifle.....

-Can we talk?
+Can we talk a minute?
 Let's talk about this business of Close Quarter Battle.

-Well the business comes down to who lives and who dies on a battlefield.
-It comes down to how many men in a unit can defend or engage an enemy when armed only with a pistol; and if engaged, how many men are going to die with the issue pistol as their only protection......Be there, done that!
+The business comes down to who lives and who dies on a battlefield.
+It comes down to how many men in a unit can defend or engage an enemy when armed only with a pistol; and if engaged, how many men are going to die with their issue pistol as their only protection.....and 25% of every unit is armed with a PISTOL!

-As a Marine Corps Hand to Hand Combat Instructor let's look at the problem for a second.
-A man with a knife can close and kill you within 12 feet before you can draw and fire assuming you HAVE a round in the chamber of your pistol.
-12 feet got that?
-Beyond 25 yards a pistol heretofore has been just about worthless we agree?
-Then we can say that a man armed with his M9 is dead meat (as they say) to a rifle shooting at him, even if a .22 pump beyond 25 yards.
-If this is so, then the CQBP has a useful defense from 12 feet to 25 yards; and if the enemy has a knife at 12 feet or a rifle further than 25 yards, you've got trouble if not, in fact, a dead man.Really?
+As a former Marine Corps Hand to Hand Combat Instructor let's look at the problem for a second.
+A man with a knife can close and kill you within 12 feet before you can draw and fire, assuming you HAVE a round in the chamber of your pistol.
+12 feet, got that?
+Beyond 25 yards a 1911 pistol heretofore has been just about worthless do we agree?
+Then we can say that a man armed with his M9 9mm is dead meat (as they say) to a rifle shooting at him, even if a .22 pump, beyond 25 yards.
+If this is so, then the CQBP has a useful defense from 12 feet to 25 yards; and if the enemy has a knife at 12 feet or a rifle further than 25 yards, you've got trouble if not in fact are a dead man standing. ......Really?
+Why is that an appropriate handgun?

-Is THAT CQBP what you want to be armed with or a .22 automatic Browning Woodsman!!
-As the Sgt.
+Is a CQBP what you want to be armed with?
+Or wouldn't a better choice be .22 automatic Browning Colt Woodsman!!
+As a Sgt.
 Major said, "Give me the .22."